micmejia/bible-dump/AMPC/Acts/Acts 28.md

-When the natives saw the little animal hanging from his hand, they said to one another, Doubtless this man is a murderer, for though he has been saved from the sea, Justice [[^a]the goddess of avenging] has not permitted that he should live.
+When the natives saw the little animal hanging from his hand, they said to one another, Doubtless this man is a murderer, for though he has been saved from the sea, Justice [the goddess of avenging] has not permitted that he should live.